 Potential Therapeutic Options

 The gut microbiota modulation could be a highly potential approach to attenuate kidney diseases and to preserve kidney functions.
 Dietary interventions, fecal transplantation, antibiotics, probiotics, prebiotics, and symbiotics are all potential options, as well as some potential novel therapeutic targets including intestinal alkaline phosphatase, and contact activation pathway.
 But not all approaches have the same impact on gut microbiota modulation nor gut-kidney axis pathogenesis process, a large number of specific studies still need to be done.
-With excellent scientists who have rich multi-omics and clinical research experience, we will provide you with quality solutions for therapeutic approach development as well as safety assessments, and impact on microbiota-host interactions.
+We have extensive experience and can provide you with multi-omics solutions related to gut microbiota-kidney axis research.

 Creative Proteomics dedicates to providing the highest level of service in gut microbiota research.
 We will offer the most suitable strategies according to your sample and research purpose.
 To find out more about the services we offer for gut microbiota and kidney research, please feel free to contact us.

 1. Zha Y, Qian Q. Protein Nutrition and Malnutrition in CKD and ESRD.
 Nutrients.
 2017, 9(3):208.